fongc123/notes/Data Mining/Data Preprocessing.md

 Conditional probability is the probability of an event $A$ *given* that another event $B$ has occurred.

 $$P(B|A)=\frac{P(A\cap B)}{P(A)}$$
 It is the probability that both events occur given that the first event has already occurred.
-Two random variables are **independent** if the following statements are true.
+Two random variables are <span style = "color:lightblue">independent</span> if the following statements are true.

 $$
 \begin{align}